imilos/researchers-angular/README.md

-# CustomersAngular
+# Researchers Angular

+The project is intended as a front-end for [Researchers Management API](https://github.com/imilos/researchers-api) for the University of Kragujevac needs.
 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.6.

 ## Development server